 Following a written request introduced by German MP Klein-Schmeink (Greens), the Ministry of Health clarified in a letter that undocumented people too are entitled to the COVID-19 vaccines, as long as they are habitually living in Germany.
 However, Doctors of the World note that concerns and practical issues remain, most notably around providing proof of habitual residence and around data sharing with immigration enforcement.

 Since April 2021, people in Germany can get vaccinated at a doctor’s office.
 Here, one has to show proof of cost coverage for the 20€ that the doctor gets for administering the vaccination (health insurance or other source).
 Undocumented migrants cannot get a proof of cost coverage from the welfare office without being reported.
 In theory, they could pay the 20€ themselves/out-of-pocket.
 In this case, doctors are not obliged to report the undocumented patient to immigration authorities.
+Most cities’ administrations have stated that lack of proof of cost coverage (e.g. a health insurance card or the confirmation from the welfare office) should not keep anyone from getting vaccinated.
 In practice, however, doctors’ offices will be hesitant to vaccinate someone without proof of identity due to administrative difficulties.

 Cover: Federico Orlandi – Paxels